 Run the Connection Manager only when you need to fine-tune your existing connection (for example, to specify the network address of the SQL Server where your database resides) or to create additional connections.
 Additional connections are required if you work with more than one Alloy

-Use the Connection Manager window to create new connections, modify the existing connections, or to delete the connections that you do not need, and to import the Database Access Key to your local computer.
+Use Connection Manager to create new connections, modify the existing connections, delete the connections that you do not need, and to import the Database Access Key to your local computer.

-TIP: To open the Connection Manager window, click Manage Connections in the Log in to Alloy
+TIP: To launch the Connection Manager, click Manage Connections in the Log in to Alloy